kilean20/ML_blog/GP4Optim/GP4Optim.md

 ---
-## 3. How to solve the dimensionality problem
+## 3. How to mitigate the curse of dimensionality

 We are interested in an optimization problem with simulated data of large input dimensions (e.g. particle accelerator) and heavy cost for acquiring new data.
 We explore possible solutions to such problems: (1) construct prior from rough resolution simulation, (2) supervised dimensionality reduction.